Gigabit-Economy/GigabitEconomy/README.md

 ### Description
 You are a delivery driver aiming to do your round.
 Deliver to all the houses you can without falling victim to the dangers of suburbia.

-If worst comes to worst, you can always _borrow_ whatever happens to lie inside your parcels for a helping hand.
+If worse comes to worst, you can always _borrow_ whatever happens to lie inside your parcels for a helping hand.

 Just remember in the Gigabit Economy the deliveries you make (and the ones you don't) affect the score your company gives you at the end of the day.